VIN: the works Holman Moody Ford GT40 Mk2 chassis P/1032

 Following its appearance at la Sarthe, P/1032 was taken back to the US and re-painted black with silver stripes to resemble the ‘66 Le Mans winner: chassis P/1046.

-It was then stored at Holman Moody until 1970, at which point the car departed for the Indianapolis Motor Speedway Museum curated by track owner, Tony Hulman Jr. Ford later donated the car to the museum and in recent years P/1032 has been restored back to its 1966 Le Mans trim.
+It was then stored at Holman Moody until March 1968, at which point the car departed for the Indianapolis Motor Speedway Museum curated by track owner, Tony Hulman Jr. P/1032 was later restored back to its 1966 Le Mans trim.

 Notable History